Ekemonday/MSI_SURVEY_DASHBOARD/README.md

-**📋 Survey Progress Dashboard — Description & Insights
+**📋 MSI Survey Progress Dashboard — Description & Insights

 **Overview
 This dashboard tracks survey enumeration progress across 5 Nigerian states, providing a breakdown of respondents by state and Local Government Area (LGA).
 The total surveys completed stands at 1,947.